BenFontaine1492/ErasmusWeatherApp/README.md

 ## Startup

-To start the App use the "make startup" command in the terminal, for restarting the containers etc. please refer to the Makefile.
+To start the App use the "make startup" command in the terminal, for restarting the containers and further commands please refer to the Makefile.

-Sometimes it doesn't work (i don't know why yet), so use : make build_dev, make install and make run  instead.

-make install will install the vendor folder wich contains chart.js
+"make install" (included in make startup) will install required python and js dependencies.

 To run the make commands you will need Linux or WSL (Ne, Jakob.
 Zwinkersmiley)